hubmapconsortium/kaggle-2-segmentation/README.md

     c.
 The CUDA version that worked for pytorch 1.13 was 11.5
 2. System packages:

     a.
 Always update the apt-get package first

     b.
 Then install the following packages in the same command:

         libblas-dev
         liblapack-dev
         ffmpeg
         libsm6
         libxext6
         gfortan
         git
         python3
         python3-dev
         python3-pip

    c.
 The first 2 packages are required for installing correctly and creating wheels for the
      spams package.

    d.
 System packages 3-6 are necessary for correct installation of opencv-python packages.
 3. Python packages:

     a.
 Install the pytorch package separately as it has a complex installation.

     b.
 All the required packages are listed in the requirements.txt

 4. Prediction files:

     a.
-Copy the prediction files from the k2_inf folder into the container.
+Copy the prediction script files from the k2_inf folder into the container.

     b.
 Model weights and data files are not present on github due to size constraints.
-(Can be downloaded from *get link from Yash*)
+(Can be downloaded from *https://doi.org/10.5281/zenodo.7545793*)

     c.
 Model weights are in the .pb format and image data supported are: ome-tiff, tiff, png and jpeg.

+    d.
+The model input locations and output locations along with other configurations can be accessed and changed via the conifg.json file

-Building and running the docker container
+**Building and running the docker container**

 Steps to build the docker image:

 1. Navigate into the docker folder
 2. Build docker using following command: docker build -f Dockerfile.v2 --network=host .